 This is the same issue with the ASUG’s survey on S/4HANA, which we analyzed in the article How Accurate Was ASUG on its S/4HANA Poll?

 The problem is that SAP is providing the sample.
 In the case of Forrester’s study into S/4HANA implementations, SAP provided exactly 3 case studies.
-SAP claimed to have 3,500 live customers on S/4HANA but was only able to spare three case studies for Forrester to analyze.
+SAP claimed to have 3,500 live customers on S/4HANA but could only spare three case studies for Forrester to analyze.
 This is how SAP rigs every sponsored research that it funds.
 It merely provides an entirely unrepresentative sample to the IT analyst firm.

-As a way of comparison, let us say we took money to publish a survey from Oracle on the Oracle satisfaction.
+As a comparison, let us say we took money to publish a survey from Oracle on Oracle satisfaction.
 And we were provided with the information of 300 of Oracle’s most happy customers.
 And we then published that the sample of 300 customers demonstrated that 98% of the customers were delighted with Oracle?

 What would we have proved?

-The answer is nothing, and in fact, we could not even be said to have performed a survey, because the vendor entirely controlled the sample.
+The answer is nothing, and in fact, we could not even be said to have performed a survey because the vendor entirely controlled the sample.